 Before you cancel your cable service or skip out on a coffee, try negotiating down your bills or shopping around for better deal.

 Are there any loans you can refinance?
-Banks and Credit Unions are always competing on rates and if you made a big purchase (like a car or a home) when your credit wasn't so good, then you should shop around for a new rate.
-NerdWallet has this cool calculator that shows you how much you can be saving by refinancing a loan.
+Banks and credit unions are always competing on rates and if you made a big purchase (like a car or a home) when your credit wasn't so good, then you should shop around for a new rate.

-The other trick is to shop around for accounts that pay better rates.
-The average APY on a checking account is .06% and many of the biggest banks pay .01%.
-At those rates, a balance of $10,000 would earn a pathetic $6 a year.
-If you could find an account that offered APY of 1% (we know several), you would be earning $100 a year on that same balance. $94 a year just for switching where you bank.
+Another other trick is to shop around for accounts that pay better rates.
+The average APY on a checking account is .04%.
+At those rates, a balance of $10,000 would earn a pathetic $4 a year.
+If you could find an account that offered APY of 1% (we know several), you would be earning $100 a year on that same balance. $96 more each year just for switching where you bank.

 Have you ever signed up for a service at an introductory rate and then a year later the price jumps?
-Yea...
-Companies spend a lot of money trying to attract new customers and if you threaten to leave for another provider they will usually be willing to try and negotiate a deal or put you back into that introductory offer.
-You can do this yourself or you can sign up for an app to do it for you.
+Yeah, companies spend a lot of money trying to attract new customers and if you threaten to leave for another provider they will usually be willing to try and negotiate a deal or put you back into that introductory offer.
+You can do this yourself or you can sign up for an app to do it for you, like these ones do:

 There are two sides to every budget; what you spend and what you earn.
 Which is easier; cutting another $100 from an already thin budget or figuring out how to earn an extra $100 a month?

-More than a third of all Millennials have a side gig and starting one can be a great way to solidify your financial standing without sacrificing your quality of life.
+More than a third of all Millennials have a side gig and entering into the gig economy can be a great way to solidify your financial standing without sacrificing your quality of life.
 To help out, we put together a list of our favorite side hustle ideas.

-Imagine if you went to check your bank balance and the receipt said: "You have about $1,000."
+Imagine if you went to check your bank balance and the receipt said: "You have around $1,000."

 When it comes to making our budget sometimes we let the rough guesses slide.
 "Electric bill is usually around this" or "I spend about that on food."
 These estimates can be wrong and the discrepancies can add up into being hundreds of dollars off from your expected expenses.
 The result: an avoidable budget crunch.